juniardys/CI-Multiple-CSRF-Tab/README.md

 ## CI Multiple CSRF Tab Library

-This is CI CSRF Multiple Tab library, who allow you to submit the same form in more 1 tab
+This is CodeIgniter / CI CSRF Multiple Tab library, who allow you to submit the same form in more 1 tab

 ## Requirements